sunilksamanta/rest.ts/CONTRIBUTING.md

 ### Suggesting Enhancements

-We welcome suggestions for improving nodejs-ts-auto-rest.
+We welcome suggestions for improving rest.ts.
 To suggest an enhancement:

 1. Create an issue with a clear title and detailed description
 2. Explain why this enhancement would be useful